ajthinking/data-story-old/README.md

 }
 ```

-After refreshing the page it is available in the story workbench.
+After refreshing the page the `NewEpicNode` node is available in the story workbench.

 ## DataStory A-Z